 The experiments being performed require assays targeted at either genomic (untranscribed) DNA or complementary DNA (cDNA).
 Typically, researchers measuring gene expression examine the exome, and thus require assays targeting cDNA (created by reverse transcription from mRNA).
 When designing or ordering an assay, ensure that your assay measures the correct target type.

 IDT also has world-class technical support that is available to answer all types of qPCR questions ranging from experimental design to interpreting qPCR results.
-We have partnered with Biogazelle, the qPCR data analysis company, which offers products and services to assist scientists with all aspects of performing quantitative PCR research.
+Contact us with your questions about qPCR assay design at firstname.lastname@example.org.

 Several controls are recommended for use in qPCR experiments.
 The no template control (NTC) monitors contamination and primer-dimer formation that could produce false positive results.
 For this reaction, simply leave out the cDNA or gDNA template.
 A no reverse transcriptase control (–RT or no RT) is recommended to monitor genomic DNA contamination when the target sample is cDNA.
 Another recommended negative control is a no amplification control, where the DNA polymerase is omitted from the reaction to monitor background signal and probe stability.